Procurement 101

 Processing purchase orders and invoices manually can introduce some major pain points to your business including higher costs, inefficiencies, and poor budget control.

-The detriments of manual purchase order processes include:
+The detriments of manual PO processes include:

 • Spikes in expenses